jaden-lai/Calorie-Counting-Application/README.md

 user-inputted information about themselves such as height and body weight; they will be able to modify this target based on their goals.

-NOTE: The UI presented in this application references the 'Teller App' and 'JsonSerializationDemo' provided in CPSC 210.
+NOTE: The UI presented in this application references the 'Teller App' and 'JsonSerializationDemo' closely provided in CPSC 210.

 ## Who will use it?

-This application aims to help those trying to gain, lose, or maintain their weight by tracking calories to assist the user in establishing a calorie surplus, calorie deficit, or to meet whatever goals the user may have in mind in regards to bodyweight.
+This application aims to help those trying to gain, lose, or maintain their weight by tracking calories to establish a calorie surplus, deficit, or maintenance to meet the user's goals.

 ## Why is this project of interest to you?

-I began going to the gym on a daily just last year, and became very interested in fitness and bodybuilding.
-It all started when a friend invited me to train before it became something I was passionate about.
-It's become a part of my day-to-day routine, something that gives me confidence, and a new medium to bond with others over.
-The importance of calorie counting in bodybuilding is substantial.
-Even though there's a surplus amount of calorie counting and fitness apps, I think it would be interesting to tackle this and create one of my own.
+I committed myself to the gym 5-6 days a week since the October of 2021, growing a passion for fitness and bodybuilding.
+It's become an integral part of my day-to-day life Anyone who bodybuilds knows the importance of calorie counting and its significance in controlling body weight and body fat.
+There are many calorie and weight tracking apps out there today.
+However, I think it would be interesting to tackle this as my first project and attempt creating one of my own.

 ## User Stories